rebootoio/vaxiin-server/README.md

 </div>

 ## Quick Start Guide
-To get started quickly with all the component, follow the guide at the [sandbox repository](https://github.com/rebootoio/vaxiin-sandbox)
+To get started quickly with all of the components, follow the guide at the [sandbox repository](https://github.com/rebootoio/vaxiin-sandbox)

 ## Components